 Moreover, given the State's reinterpretation of the Drug Price Cap to exclude out-of-state manufacturers, it cannot rely on the legislative record that was assembled to justify a completely different statute.
 Rather than furthering the public interest, the Cap threatens to disturb the essential logistical function performed by distributors and ultimately imperil patient access to important medicines.
-Thus, this case is not simply about harm to interstate markets and wholesale distributors; it is also about protecting patients' access to covered products.
+In fact, the Cap creates a perverse incentive for distributors not to sell drug products in Connecticut and instead to focus their business on other jurisdictions where they can earn a fair return.
+Thus, this case is not simply about harm to interstate markets and out-of-state distributors; it is also about protecting patients' access to medicine.
 The public interest weighs decidedly in HDA's favor.